taj-ny/kwin-effects-forceblur/docs/configuration.md

 ### Image source
 The image to use for fake blur.

 - Desktop wallpaper - A screenshot of the desktop is taken for every screen.
-This option is currently experimental.
-You may run into issues.
 - Custom - The image is read from a file and scaled for every screen without respecting the aspect ratio.
 Supported formats are JPEG and PNG.

 ### Blur image